Forestry Issues

 FOREST CERTIFICATION HANDBOOK

-C. Upton, S. Bass.
+Christopher Upton, Stephen Bass.
 The first thorough guide to the certification of forests and timber products.
-Practical advice on developing, selecting & operating a program that provides market security and raises standards of forest management.
+Practical advice on developing, selecting and operating a program that provides market security and raises standards of forest management.
 Covers commercial benefits, policy mechanisms, the interpretation and implementation of forest management standards, and the certification process.
 Compares certification with other international forest management efforts.
 6 x 9, 176p, 1996.

 Forest Recreation